ceilfors/ceilfors.github.io/_drafts/chef-cookbook-continuous-delivery.md

 - Git push: Push your commit and build tag to your Git server.

-- Chef server upload and freeze the version
+- Chef server upload and version freeze

     Execute `berks upload` to upload and freeze your cookbook.
 It is crucial for the upload to happen last, because you don't want anybody to use cookbooks that didn't pass the tests right?

 - Clean up

-    Delete your old build tags, based on your retention policy.
+    Delete your old build tags based on your build retention policy.
 You might also want to clean cookbooks that are old enough and is not used by any environments.
 I personally have not done this as I have not seen the need of it yet, probably due to how good [Chef Server's Bookshelf](https://docs.chef.io/server_components.html#server-components)